unclehowell/datro/static/files/README.md

 2. Copy the content of the 'latest' directory to it.

-The content of the RST/PDF and HTML files should also indicate the version, so no adjustments to the archieved content should be required.
+The content of the RST/PDF and HTML files should also indicate the version, so no adjustments to the archived content should be required.

 3. Go into the 'latest' directory and change the version number in the .py file (as well as making updates to the changelog, olderversions.csv and *.rst files)